Logo

 Toni Collette received her third AACTA Best Actress nomination for the role.

-In 2013 Toni Collette earned critical acclaim for her work in the independent film The Way, Way Back, opposite Steve Carell and Sam Rockwell, and in Enough Said, with Julia Louis-Dreyfus and James Gandolfini.
+In 2013, Toni Collette was seen in the independent film The Way, Way Back, opposite Steve Carell and Sam Rockwell, and in Enough Said, with Julia Louis-Dreyfus and James Gandolfini.

 Later that year, Toni Collette starred in the CBS TV drama, Hostages, which received reviews that were generally favourable, but weak ratings.